-As of March 31, 2020, our operating satellite fleet consisted of 10 satellites, seven of which are owned and three of which are leased.
+As of June 30, 2020, our operating satellite fleet consisted of 10 satellites, seven of which are owned and three of which are leased.
 They are all in geosynchronous orbit, approximately 22,300 miles above the equator.

-The following table presents our owned and leased satellites:
+The following table presents our operating satellite fleet as of June 30, 2020 which consists of both owned and leased satellites: